leviathanbadger/cc-web-components/PROJECT-PLAN.md

 2. Install Vite and Dev Dependencies: Run
     `npm install --save-dev vite vitest typescript eslint prettier` (and any related tooling).
+    Install Lit with `npm install lit` as our components will rely on it.
 Vite will be our dev server and bundler.
-If we use Lit, install it with `npm install lit`.
     For TypeScript, we add a tsconfig.json that Vite/Vitest will use.
 We’ll configure tsconfig.json to output ESNext and module resolution NodeNext (for ESM).
 We also ensure types for Node and possibly jsdom for tests are included.